ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ;;
 ```

-Although `portable` functions don't execute in the initial capsule, they always execute in _some_ capsule.
+More generally, all functions execute in _some_ capsule, though not necessarily the initial one.
-Hence, we can always ask for access to the current capsule:
+We can always ask for access to the current capsule, which gives it a name:

 ```ocaml
 let increment_current () =